 Woolwine, VA 24185

 Phone: 276-694-8367Constructed in 1921, this historic bridge is a rare 80-foot “Burr truss” construction over the Smith River near Route 8 in the Woolwine community.
-It served as a connection between Route 8 and Smith River Church of the Brethren on the south side of the Smith River.
+It served as a connection between Route 8 and the Smith River Church of the Brethren on the south side of the Smith River.
 Bob White Covered Bridge was designed and constructed by Walter Weaver of Woolwine.
 Jack’s Creek Bridge (1914), Smith River in Patrick CountyHumpback Bridge (1857), James River in Alleghany County

 Meem’s Bottom Bridge (1894), North Fork of the Shenandoah River in Shenandoah County.